srabanti-c9/piku-blog/_posts/potatoes sauted in clarified butter.md

-title: "Test first post"
+---
+title: "Potatoes sauted in clarified butter(ghee) and seasoned with salt and paper."
 categories:
-  - Blog
+  - Recipies
 tags:
   - Recipes
   - Potatoes
   - Breakfast
   - Childhood memories
-  - experiments
+  - Experiments
-  - cooking
+  - Cooking
+ ---

   Potatoes sauted in clarified butter(ghee) and seasoned with salt and paper.